Natural Cancer Support for Dogs & Cats

 You may look at the cat sprawled in a patch of sunlight on the sofa, or the dog curled up at your feet, and wonder, “What stress?”
 Yet our furry companions can and do experience stress as much or more than we do.
 For instance, dogs with separation anxiety live in extreme stress for a good portion of every day their guardian is away at work or school.
 Cats in multiple-cat households are frequently stressed over too-small territories (adding cat furniture and other vertical space can be very helpful).

-Of course, both cats and dogs are acutely aware of the stress levels of their human companions—the more stressed you and other family members are, the more your cat or dog feels, absorbs, and manifests that stress—whether by acting out behaviorally or internalizing it as illness or cancer.
+Of course, both cats and dogs are acutely aware of the stress levels of their human companions: the more stressed you and other family members are, the more your cat or dog feels, absorbs, and manifests that stress, whether by acting out behaviorally or internalizing it as illness.
 Managing our own stress may be the most important step we can take to improve our pets’ well-being.

 Exercise for Dogs & Cats

-You need it, and your pet needs it.
-Exercise is one of the best ways to combat stress, and is also crucial for the health of the mind and body—human, dog, or cat.
+You need it, and so does your pet.
+Exercise is one of the best ways to combat stress, and is also crucial for the health of the mind and body, whether human, dog, or cat.
 In their natural state, canids and felids roam large territories and hunt for a living.
 The more we can mimic this natural lifestyle, the better.

 Play is wonderful, because it provides both exercise and the joy of fun and laughter (on your part!).
 There is truly nothing more hilarious than the antics of a cat chasing a laser beam or feathers on a pole or string.
 Cats need exercise as much as dogs do, and regular play sessions are the ideal way to accomplish it.
 Or, try a kitty harness and go for walks.
 Introduce this activity gradually to increase the chance of acceptance.